niteshsilwal01/Image-to-Text-Convertor/README.md

 Text Extraction: Utilizes Tesseract.js for high-accuracy text extraction from images.

 Getting Started:
-To run this project locally, clone the repositor.
+To run this project locally, clone the repository.